 I have published widely on authors such as Aristotle, Niccolò Machiavelli, Jean Bodin, and Thomas Hobbes in American Political Science Review, Political Theory, History of Political Thought, The Review of Politics, and The Cambridge History of Democracy, Vol. 2: The Middle Ages and Early Modern Period (Cambridge University Press, forthcoming).

 Before beginning my graduate studies, I received my B.A. in Philosophy and Political Science from the University of Chicago (2018), then taught English as a second language through Fulbright Austria's USTA Program (2018–2020).
-I recently held a one-year predoctoral fellowship from the Deutscher Akademischer Austauschdienst (2024–2025), which supported archival research on Carl Schmitt’s reception of Bodin.
+From 2024 to 2025, I held a Dissertation Grant from the Deutscher Akademischer Austauschdienst (DAAD) at Ruhr-Universität Bochum, where I conducted archival research on Carl Schmitt’s reception of Jean Bodin.
+I have held additional fellowships from the Hertog Institute, the Hudson Institute for Political Studies, the Institute for Humane Studies, and the Tikvah Fund.
 I am currently based in New York City, where I am enrolled at Columbia University through the Ivy Plus Exchange Program.